What are winter tyres and are they worth it?

 But as anyone living in the northern part of the country knows, extreme cold weather is normal.
 If you’re expecting to travel great distances around the UK in the winter, it’s a good idea to be prepared for extreme weather.

 If you’re also thinking of travelling to Europe by car in the winter, every country has its own legal requirements and it’s best to check beforehand.

 For example, in Germany and northern European countries like Sweden, the law requires you to change from summer to winter tyres.
 Most people switch tyres in October through to Easter.

 How much do winter tyres cost?

-Like most tyres the cost varies depending on the car, and the quality of tyre, but in general good winter tyres will start at around £60 each.
+Like most tyres, the cost varies depending on the car and the quality of tyre.
+But in general, good winter tyres will start at around £60 each.